This blog may contain affiliate links. Read our disclosure policy for more info.

 If you want to enjoy one of the best views of the Columbia Valley then you simply must take a drive or hike up Swansea Mountain.
 Located only a short drive from Fairmont, Swansea Mountain is a recreational area popular among hikers and mountain bikers who use the access road up to access a range of downhill trails.

-At the bottom of the mountain, there is a small car park and recreational area with picnic tables.
-From here you can either park and hike up Swansea Mountain, or take your vehicle further to the summit carpark.
+At the bottom of the mountain, there is a small parking lot and a recreational area with picnic tables.
+From here you can either park and hike up Swansea Mountain, or take your vehicle further to the summit parking lot.

 To reach the summit parking lot you’ll need a high clearance 2wd vehicle or a 4wd, with the latter being the recommended.
-From the top parking lot, you’ll still need to walk for around 15 minutes to reach the true summit via a 700-meter trail with a 105-meter elevation gain.
+From the top parking lot, you’ll still need to walk for around 15 minutes to reach the true summit via a 700-meter trail (2,297 ft) with a 105-meter (344 ft) elevation gain.

 Regardless of what way you choose to visit the Swansea Summit, this is the best way to get amazing views of the valley and one of the best things to do in Fairmont, BC.